From Storage Units To Success: 7 Businesses That Built Their Fortune Out of Storage Units - Surewise

 Akhil brought real estate experience with him, and after selling a few of the homes they had staged, took the plunge to make this their primary business.

 The results speak for themselves.
-Blue Grape Staging now boasts 12 employees and an annual revenue of over $1million, specialising in luxury homes.
+Blue Grape Staging now boasts 12 employees and an annual revenue of over $ 1 million, specialising in luxury homes.
 They recently opened a retail store in their HQ of Miramar with the 12,000 square feet they now need to house their retail operation and all the furnishings for those fabulous properties.

-As Pramiti puts it herself, “from a public storage unit to multiple units we now operate out of a 6500 sq feet office and warehouse space staging close to 200 homes a year across the county – estates, new construction, developer projects, luxury real estate to condos.”
+As Pramiti puts it herself, “From a public storage unit to multiple units we now operate out of a 6500 sq feet office and warehouse space staging close to 200 homes a year across the county – estates, new construction, developer projects, luxury real estate to condos.”

 5. Trevor Morris and Trevioli